swimmingly/yodrew.github.io/other-writings/fukuoka.md

 ---
-title: "On a Green Mountain with Masanobu Fukuoka"
+title: On a Green Mountain with Masanobu Fukuoka
+layout: page
 ---

 ...the Sensei of Natural Farming